 Shamwari Game Reserve and the Born Free Foundation share the common goals of promoting the conservation of wildlife species and the protection of habitats.
 The reserve and foundation aim to do this by adopting, fostering and promoting a humane and compassionate approach to wildlife conservation and to raise awareness of the way in which wildlife is exploited in captivity around the world.
 Volunteers will have the opportunity to work as volunteers at the Born Free Bit Cat Sanctuary on a weekly basis in in order to further these goals

 Shamwari Animal Rehabilitation Centre was established to help to rehabilitate any injured wildlife found on the reserve or in the surrounding community.
 The centre provides short-term care and treatment to the animals to restore them to full health prior to releasing them back into their natural environment as soon as they are able to survive on their own.
 The aim is to give them a "second chance" of life back in the wild.
 The centre has an avian, enclosures for large and small wildlife and volunteers work in this centre when and if help is required.
 The work involved is dependent on the needs and requirements at any time and may range from assistance through observation or to more hands-on animal care and husbandry.
 The Volunteers are involved in cleaning of cages and water troughs, feeding time and just keeping the smaller animals company during their stay.

 Part of the long-term goal of all conservation work is building the aims and work of the project into the minds and hearts of the local community.
 This responsibility includes education in the role and benefit of conserving the biodiversity and the local resources.
-Weekly trips are made into the local communityh to help with various community projects that range from creating and maintaining vegetable gardens and recycling projects, to painting classrooms.
+Weekly trips are made into the local community to help with various community projects that range from creating and maintaining vegetable gardens and recycling projects, painting classrooms to job creation projects.

 Other exciting activities in which volunteers may get the chance to participate include: